Attribute Restoration Framework for Anomaly Detection: Extended Experiments and Discussion

-To further illustrate the different mechanisms of reconstruction based method and restoration based method, Figure~\ref{img:tsne_mnist} shows a more specific case.
-The data we used are handwritten numbers 6 and 9 from the dataset MNIST while numbers 6 are set as the normal class.
+We further show that the latent representations extracted by ARNet can be used to distinguish samples of different categories through T-SNE analysis, i.e. the extracting features already contain semantic information about the different categories.
+We first show T-SNE visualization results of CIFAR-10.
+As shown in Figure~\ref{fig:tsne_cifar}, feature maps of latent space for ARNet are more discriminative than those of AE and GANomaly, suggesting that ARNet can extract more semantic features than the other two methods.
+Figure~\ref{img:tsne_mnist} further shows a more specific case with handwritten numbers 6 and 9 from MNIST, where numbers 6 are set to be normal.
 We use the random rotation operation in this task.
-As can be seen from Figure~\ref{img:tsne_mnist}, due to the random rotation operation, T-SNE clusters the data into four categories.
-For example, the number 6 without rotation and the number 9 rotated 180 degrees are classified as the same category.
-Since the dimensions of the feature maps become higher in the decoder stage, it is more difficult to visualize.
-But it is not difficult to imagine that in order to restore the handwritten number 6 to the original images with the correct orientation, the decoder needs to simply map these four categories to the one category which has the same orientation.
+As can be seen from Figure~\ref{img:tsne_mnist}, T-SNE clusters the data into four categories, corresponding to the four degrees of rotations on normal data.
+For example, the number 6 without rotation and the number 9 rotated 180 degrees are grouped into the same category.
+In order to restore the handwritten number 6 to the original images with the correct orientation, the decoder needs to simply map these four categories to the one category which has the same orientation.
 And this simple mapping operation will cause a large image restoration error for the number 9.
-This is the biggest difference in the mechanism of image restoration compared to image reconstruction.